ryt15/LetItRust/README.md

   at the end of the function name like this `fn myfunc<'y>(x:&'y Mytype<'y>)`.
   How hard can it be for the compiler to figure out that there's a `y` lifetime in the parameter block?
-- `String` vs `&str` - Just make my day!
-Add syntactic sugar or whatever, just don't have two string types!
+- `String` vs `&str` vs ... - Just make my day!
+Add syntactic sugar or whatever, just don't have several different string types!
 - You can never get a make-my-day answer to your question in a Rust forum.
 You ask a simple question, but get kilometers of theoretical explanations in response.
   Yes, I know they mean well.
 They are trying to explain the theory behind it.